-114132.
-Under the principles of fundamental justice, laws should not be overbroad and disproportional.

-- 115133.
-A law is overbroad when the restrictions imposed by the law are broader than necessary to accomplish their purpose. - 116134.
-Where there is a legitimate state interest, the restrictions imposed by a law to the life, liberty or security of the person will not accord with the principles of fundamental justice when the law is grossly disproportionate to the state interest. - 417135.
-The prohibition or severe restriction on access to private medical care for ordinary citizens in British Columbia by the operation of sections 14, 17, 18 and 45 of the Act are broader than necessary to accomplish the objective of preserving a publicly managed health care system in which individual access to necessary medical care is based on need and not on an individual's ability to pay. - 118136.
+- 132. Under the principles of fundamental justice, laws should not be overbroad and disproportional. - 133.
+A law is overbroad when the restrictions imposed by the law are broader than necessary to accomplish their purpose. - Where there is a legitimate state interest, the restrictions imposed by a law to the life, liberty or security of the person will not accord with the principles of fundamental justice when the law is grossly disproportionate to the state interest. - 135.
+The prohibition on the ability to choose to obtain private insurance and the prohibition or severe restriction on access to private medical care for ordinary citizens in British Columbia by the operation of sections 14, 17, 18 and 45 of the Act are broader than necessary to accomplish the objective of preserving a publicly managed health care system in which individual access to necessary medical care is based on need and not on an individual's ability to pay. - 136.
 The class of persons to whom the restrictions on access to private medical care apply is extremely wide all Non-Preferred British Columbians.
-There are options available which would allow maintaining a vigorous public health system supported by private health services which, together, would allow the provision of reasonable health care within a reasonable time. - 119137.
-The prohibition or severe restriction on access to private medical care for ordinary citizens in British Columbia are also grossly disproportionate to the interest of preserving a publicly managed health care system in which individual access to necessary medical health care is based on need and not on an individual's ability to pay. - 120138.
-As demonstrated by the circumstances of the individual Plaintiffs, the costs for prohibiting or severely restricting access to private medical care for ordinary citizens in British Columbia far outweigh the benefits of allowing the public health system to be supported by private health services.

-121139.
-The restrictions or limitations to private medical care under sections 14, 17, 18, and 45 of the Act, which deprive the right to life and security of the person, are overbroad and disproportional, and therefore violate section 7 of the Charter.
+There are options available which would allow maintaining a vigorous public health system supported by private health services which, together, would allow individuals the ability to choose to obtain private insurance and the provision of reasonable health care within a reasonable time.

+- 137. The denial of individuals' ability to choose to obtain private insurance and the prohibition or severe restriction on access to private medical care for ordinary citizens in British Columbia are also grossly disproportionate to the interest of preserving a publicly managed health care system in which individual access to necessary medical health care is based on need and not on an individual's ability to pay. - 138.
+As demonstrated by the circumstances of the individual Plaintiffs, the costs for denying individuals the ability to choose to obtain private insurance and prohibiting or severely restricting access to private medical care for ordinary citizens in British Columbia far outweigh the benefits of allowing the public health system to be supported by private health services. - The denial of individuals' ability to choose to obtain private insurance and the restrictions or limitations to private medical care under sections 14, 17, 18, and 45 of the Act, taken together or on their own, which deprive the right to life, liberty and security of the person, are overbroad and disproportional, and therefore violate section 7 of the Charter.

 The provisions are not demonstrably justified under section 1 of the Charter.